snaphydroponics/user-guide.snaphydroponics.info/_en/index.md

 ### Small Hand Saw or Similar

-This is used this to cut slits at the bottom of the styro cups.
+This is used to cut slits at the bottom of the styro cups.

 ### Established Seedlings